How to access in-home aged care services in Australia

 Step 4

 Once you have chosen your provider, set up your services.
-If you are on a Home Care Package, you will typically receive a care plan that outlines the services you need, when will they be delivered, the frequency of delivery and the fees involved.
+If you are allocated Support at Home fundng, you will receive a care plan that outlines the services you need, when will they be delivered, the frequency of delivery and the fees involved.

 If you select integratedliving as your preferred in-home aged care service provider, we will work closely with you to develop your care plan and determine the services you want and need.
 We can also assist with managing your allocated funding package to ensure you maximise the benefits from the package.